 In Codex Calixtinus it is mentioned as Urancia — now called Los Arcos — and its name came about after the battle of Valdegón in 1067CE.
 The battle was between the Kings of Navarra, Aragon, and Castilla.
 It was won by the army of Navarese King Sancho el de Peñalén.
 He then awarded the town a new coat of arms, honouring the archers by including bows and arrows on the Heraldic symbol.
 From then on the town was known as the town of the archers, or los Arcos.

 In 1175 CE the King awarded Los Arcos its own warrant to hold regular markets, and from there the town prospered.
 Such a warrant permitted towns to earn revenue in their own right, and given its location next to the border with Castille, it would prosper from cross-border trade as well as trade from the local population.
 Its location close to the border also gave the castle strategic importance in the region.
 It changed hands between the two kingdoms several times, before finally being settled as a Navarran town.
 But it retained a free-trade agreement across the border with Castille.
+By now we were really feeling like breakfast, and looking forward to perhaps some nice tortilla patata and a good strong tea or cafe con leche.

 Into the Square